Diners, Drive-ins, and Dungeons - Our Favorite Video Game Foods

 Mario: Super Mushroom

 There’s no other place that this list can start.
 It has to be the Super Mushroom.
 Even if the Mario franchise isn’t your favorite, you have to tip your cap to it.
 And the Super Mushroom has become an iconic symbol for video games everywhere.
 It adorns covers of dozens of Mario games, with iterations in many of them.
-This fungus has also been parodied and paid homage to in a number of other games.
+This fungus has also been parodied and paid homage to many other games.

 Pinky is the worst.